tiptoppress/category-posts-widget/readme.txt

 = 4.7.2 - February 20th 2017 =
 * Fixed if option 'Everything is a link' no closing anchor tag
+* Fixed if option 'Everyting is a link' wrong layout
 * Fixed when a manual excerpt is provided, use it instead of generating an automatic one
 * Fixed if option 'Disable the built-in CSS' the thumbnail client-side cropping isn't disabled
 * Fixed if option 'Disable the built-in CSS' title class is not rendered
 * Fixed when having multi shortcodes, clicking on a checkbox label marks in any of them selects the one in the "first"
-* Fixed 'Client-side cropping' for multi shortcodes
+* Fixed if option 'CSS crop to requested size' for multi shortcodes
-* Fixed specify some CSS rules
 * Fixed CSS animation

 = 4.7.1 - December 20th 2016 =